axlan/arduino-pixels-dice/README.md

 I'm  not particularly knowledgeable on the details of the BLE stack, so some things are probably being done wrong/inefficiently.

+# Usage

-# Finding / Connecting to Dice
+## Finding / Connecting to Dice
 This interface doesn't do anything until `ScanForDice` is started.
 This functions starts a FreeRTOS task in the background that manages searching for new dice and connecting to them.
 My understanding is that the connect, functionality blocks while a search is running, so the dice that are found are only connected to when the search period is complete.
 These scans can be stopped to save power or if you don't want to find new dice.

 By default each dice found is connected to, but by setting `auto_connect` to false, connecting to the die can be handled manually with the `ConnectDie` function.

 Once a die is found, it remains forever in the dice list and will be accessed by it's `PixelsDieID`.
 It's description can be accessed through `GetDieDescription` even if it's disconnected.

-# Handling Events
+## Handling Events
 Events are read by polling the `GetDieRollUpdates` and `GetDieBatteryUpdates` functions.

 These return all the events sent out by the connected die since the last call.

 These queues continue to grow if not read, so they should be polled regularly.
 There is a cutoff of 100 values currently.

+# PlatformIO

+There's a `platformio.ini` file to allow running the examples from this library in PlatformIO.
+It does pre/post script modifications to copy the *.ino files into the `src/` directory.

 # TODO
 1. Implement any useful missing features of the interface.
 2. Improve battery reporting.
 It seems to jump around, and probably doesn't need to be event driven.
 3. Add additional configuration to allow changing defaults (like BLE scan parameters).
 4. Add CI/testing/documentation